awsdocs/amazon-s3-userguide/doc_source/lifecycle-configuration-examples.md

 This example shows a scenario that can create expired object delete markers in your bucket, and how you can use S3 Lifecycle configuration to direct Amazon S3 to remove the expired object delete markers\.

-Suppose that you write a S3 Lifecycle policy that uses the `NoncurrentVersionExpiration` action to remove the noncurrent versions 30 days after they become noncurrent and retains at most 10 noncurrent versions, as shown in the following example\.
+Suppose that you write a S3 Lifecycle configuration that uses the `NoncurrentVersionExpiration` action to remove the noncurrent versions 30 days after they become noncurrent and retains at most 10 noncurrent versions, as shown in the following example\.

 ```
 <LifecycleConfiguration>